By Russ and Tiña De Maris

 Why on earth do RV manufacturers use light-colored carpets in RVs?
 Maybe they’re in cahoots with the carpet cleaning industry.
 But if you have ink or other hard-to-lift stains in the carpet, here’s something to try: Hit the stain with a squirt of WD-40, let it stand for a couple of minutes, then use a sponge and warm soapy water to work over the stain.
 You may need to repeat a few times.

-When we put our new RV vinyl floor in, we hadn’t even got our first road trip in when “you know who” left those nasty old heel scuff marks on the new floor.
+When we put our new RV vinyl floor in, we hadn’t even gotten our first road trip in when “you know who” left those nasty old heel scuff marks on the new floor.
 Too bad we didn’t know about the quick removal tip of shooting them with WD-40 and buffing them with a rag.
 Use plenty of ventilation if there’s a lot to remove.

-If the stuck-on food in the RV fridge won’t come loose, then shoot it.
-Not the refrigerator – the stuck food – with WD-40.
+If the stuck-on food in the RV fridge won’t come loose, then shoot it—not the refrigerator, the stuck food—with WD-40.
 Wipe out the remains with a rag or cleaning sponge.
 Take after the area with soap and water before reloading the chiller with food.

 Rattling down the road, it’s easy for “nested” glasses to get stuck together in an almost death-embrace.
-Don’t smack those glasses, squirt WD-40 around the rim of the stuck glassware, wait a few moments, and gently unstick ’em.
+Don’t smack those glasses.
+Squirt WD-40 around the rim of the stuck glassware, wait a few moments, and gently unstick ’em.
 And unless you’re the Tin Man of Oz, be sure to wash the glassware before taking a drink.

 Working around outside the rig

 Rig license plate looking a tad rusty?
 Spray with WD-40 and wipe away with a rag.
-Small amounts of rust will come free, and new rust will be discouraged from settling in.
+Small amounts of rust will come free and new rust will be discouraged from settling in.
 Too bad it doesn’t wipe out the high cost of license tab renewals!

 Got stickers stuck on your bumper or elsewhere on your rig where you don’t want ’em?
 Phaser-blast the offending “cling-ons” with WD-40, let ’em sit for a minute, then wipe them off.
 Really hard ones may require more than one application and a gentle nudge with a plastic scraper.